 - Green and blue infra: Resilience in town centres and rural areas. - using hard or soft infra to mitigate flooding risk.
 E.g. planting, sustainable drainage systems

-Optimising recycling in construction/maintenance programmes – Micheldever Recycling Facility
+Case Study: Optimising recycling during construction and maintenance programmes – Micheldever Recycling Facility

 - An introduction to Milestone Infrastructure and OCL